-

 Participants should be familiar basic computing skills like working with a command prompt and accessing the file system.
 Knowledge of Web Applications and other Web Servers is beneficial.

-Participants receive an official certificate JBoss Administration after successful completion of the course.
+Attendants receive a certificate of participation in JBoss Administration after successful completion of the course.

 Module 1 : Java EE Standard |